 After school classes are offered in four-week sessions each spring (March).
 These fun, interactive classes are geared towards elementary-aged youth, ages 6 & up (with some exceptions).
 Each week, students complete a seasonal project to take home and enjoy.
 Space for after school classes is limited, be sure to sign up early!

-To register for After school classes, please fill out and submit the form below or contact Joan Yates at 276-988-6755 or firstname.lastname@example.org.
+To register for After school classes, please fill out and submit the form below with your child’s name and age, or contact Joan Yates at 276-988-6755 or email@example.com.

 Each fall and spring, the Museum organizes a group of Youth Interns (approximately 25 each semester).
 After school on selected dates, work with staff and volunteers to learn how to carry on "living history" programs.
 In some cases, public school credit is offered at the discretion of the schools.
 While the Youth Intern Program classes are after school hours, many of the participants are home schooled.
 The parents of home schooled students, in particular, find the Museum's programs of special value.
 A number of the volunteers who take part in our re-enactments and historical events are "graduates" of the Youth Intern program.

-For more information about any of our Educational Programs, please fill out the form below.
-The museum staff will contact you as soon as possible.
+For more information about any of our Educational Programs or to register your child for After School Classes, please fill out the form below.
+The museum staff will respond to any questions as soon as possible.